 Price $18.

-The rest of these tissue views are a few from 'Nos Mondaines' series by Block of Paris.
+Finally, a couple of tissues from 'Nos Mondaines' series by Block of Paris.
 When I got them they were warped, with the tissue having pulled tight on the mount.
 This was probably due to being stored loosely in a very dry atmosphere.
 They have now settled down and, as long as they are kept properly, I think they will remain reasonably flat.

 1. Chez le Peintre.